A motivic construction of the de Rham-Witt complex: Cube invariance and reciprocity

 \begin{proof} The claim for subobjects follows from the equivalence of (1) and (2) in Lemma \ref{cube_invariance_characterization}.
 The remaining assertions then follow by the five lemma. \end{proof}

-There are two canonical ways to make a presheaf on $\QCor_S^\prop$ cube-invariant: one is to take the maximal cube-invariant quotient, and the other is to take the maximal cube-invariant subobject.
-The former is called the \emph{cube-localization} and the latter is called the \emph{cube-invariant part}.
+There are two canonical ways to make a presheaf on $\MCor^\Lambda_k$ cube invariant: one is to take the maximal cube invariant quotient, and the other is to take the maximal cube invariant subobject.
+The former is called the \emph{cube-localization} and the latter is called the \emph{cube invariant part}.

-\begin{definition} The \emph{cube-localization} of $F\in \PSh(\QCor_S^\prop)$ is defined by
+\begin{definition} The \emph{cube-localization} of $F\in \PSh(\MCor^\Lambda_k)$ is defined by